rpog/nexmo-developer/_documentation/client-sdk/setup/setup-push-notifications/android.md

 You can use `NexmoClient.isNexmoPushNotification(message.data))` to realize whether the message is sent from Nexmo server.

-Use `NexmoClient.get().processPushNotification(message.data, listener)` to process the data received from FCM into an easy to use Nexmo object.
+Use `NexmoClient.get().processPushNotification(message.data, listener)` to process the data received from Firebase Cloud Messaging (FCM) into an easy to use Nexmo object.

 For example, on your `MyFirebaseMessagingService`: